jianshu93/Competitive_mapping/README.md

 # Competitive_mapping & Coverage depth calculation (TAD80)

 This is a wrapper for competitive reads mapping (see instrain website for what is competative mapping here: https://instrain.readthedocs.io/en/master/important_concepts.html) against a collection of genomes or metagenomic assembled genomes (MAGs).
 And then calculate justified TAD80 values based on previous method (Rodriguez-R et.al.,2020).
-Bam files will be filtered first according to reads coverage and identity.
-Several reads mapping softwares are supported, including bowtie2, bwa-mem, bwa-mem2 (https://ieeexplore.ieee.org/abstract/document/8820962?casa_token=KrlJpG5fVt8AAAAA:NUlxBO2400z4M-sFMCbDn2tSXTZj_y0si_MQgNbDvPd3y223cpV-si6b8DDWCWhl-1iSI3Gh), minimap2. bwa-mem2 is 2x speedup comparing to bwa-mem with exactly the same output.
+Bam files will be filtered first according to reads coverage and identity using CoverM.
+Several reads mapping softwares are supported, including bowtie2 (reads must be fasta format, gzipped or not), bwa-mem, bwa-mem2 (https://ieeexplore.ieee.org/abstract/document/8820962?casa_token=KrlJpG5fVt8AAAAA:NUlxBO2400z4M-sFMCbDn2tSXTZj_y0si_MQgNbDvPd3y223cpV-si6b8DDWCWhl-1iSI3Gh), minimap2 and bbmap.
+By default bbmap is used because it is faster comparing to other softwares without sacrificing accuracy (down to 70% identity, bloom filter is used to accelerate kmer matching to filter reads, this is faster).
+Bowtie2 --very-sensitive can also map reads down to 70% identity but parallel is not well implemented (core dumped for more than 1 thread). bwa-mem2 is 2x speedup comparing to bwa-mem with exactly the same output.
 Thanks to bioinformatics team at Georgia Tech (https://www.cc.gatech.edu/~saluru/)!
+Other mapping tools such as minimap2 only map reads down to identity 85%.

 # Linux (tested on Ubuntu 18.0.4, CenOS and RHEL 7)
 ```